-Most ARCPs for NHE England South West are held in June or July although we do have smaller sittings at other times in the year.
-In the Southwest, we expect all StRs to attend the ARCPs.
+Most ARCPs in NHSE South West are held in June or July although we do have smaller sittings at other times in the year.
+In the Southwest, we expect all StRs to attend the ARCPs which take place virtually.
 Supervisors are encouraged to observe.